Why Does My Tattoo Look Blurry?

 Like so many other tattoo problems (cracking, fading), the number one cause of long-term blurring in older tattoos is poor or inconsistent aftercare.

-Apply a tattoo lotion at regular intervals, and after the tattoo has completed the healing process, make a non-scented and non-oily moisturizing lotion, a regular part of your daily personal hygiene regimen.
+Apply a tattoo lotion at regular intervals.
+After the tattoo has completed the healing process, make a non-scented and non-oily moisturizing lotion, a regular part of your daily personal hygiene regimen.

 Low-Quality Ink Or Needles